skovy/tensorflow-dice-model/README.md

 ### `image_data`

 This directory contains all the images and metadata for training, testing, and validating the models.
+The label metadata was created using [`labelImg`](https://github.com/heartexlabs/labelImg) and saved as PASCAL VOC formatted XML files.

 If you would like to use and improve these models, submitting additional images and metadata would be helpful to improve training!